puntorigen/easy-model/README.md

 - Automatic `created_at` and `updated_at` field management
 - **Enhanced relationship handling with eager loading and nested operations**
 - **Convenient query methods for retrieving records (all, first, limit)**
+- **Flexible ordering of query results with support for relationship fields**

 ## Installation